You can now have easy access to your health record

 When you first access your chosen patient access app/web page you need to register (using the PIN/ID numbers we have provided).
 Once you have registered you can log on and start using straight away.
 These apps are designed to work on any internet-enabled device at any time of day or night, from anywhere.

-Choose what area you wish to use and order repeat medication, review records and make GP appointments.
+When you are logged in, choose what section you wish to use and order repeat medication, review records and make GP appointments.
 With the new GDPR effective from May 2018, this is also an excellent way to access medical information to complete insurance forms, travel forms or share with any authorised person.

 Before you apply for online access to your record, there are some other things to consider.